 Students applying for the Master of Music degree program present transcripts, test scores, and recommendations before playing an audition.
-The details of this process may be found at peabody.jhu.edu/admissions.
+The details of this process may be found on the Admissions website.
 Successful applicants must matriculate into the Master of Music degree program in the fall semester of the calendar year in which they auditioned.
 The Conservatory does not defer entrance into degree programs or allow students to begin in the spring semester.
 Matriculating MM students must meet the following criteria: